 We have the solution!
 Ease the strain of these concerns when you are buying or selling a probate property in Ohio by working with Homesmith by your side.
 We can help make it easy – we buy probate properties directly and will help you through the process step by step.

 Homesmith makes the process easy for you.
-We buy houses in as-is condition for cash in Columbus, Central Ohio, and throughout the Buckeye State, and we specialize in speed and convenience.
+We are your local OH home buyers and we offer cash for houses in Ohio.
+We purchase homes in as-is condition in Columbus, Central Ohio, and throughout the Buckeye State, and we specialize in speed and convenience.
 There are NO repairs, banks, agents, fees, or commissions to deal with, and we can close on your schedule.

-The best way to sell your Ohio house is to Homesmith, even in probate.
+The best way to sell your house in Ohio is to Homesmith, even in probate.
 Unlike traditional listings, you will have a guaranteed sale, a quick closing date you can rely on, and no surprises at closing.

 Send us a message or give us a call at (614) 401-3651 or 1-877-HOMESMITH (466-3764) today to learn how we can help you!